-Youth for a Safe Water & Climate Future engages youth in watershed and energy policy issues since 2003 and has been sustained by the support of the Bosque School and the Goodman Youth Leadership Project at the Black Institute.
-We bring over 120 youth each year to the NM Legislature to speak to their legislators about issues they care about, including securing a safe water and climate future.
-We also focus on policy on local, federal and international levels.
+Youth for a Safe Water & Climate Future engages youth in watershed and energy policy issues since 2003 and has been sustained by the support of the Bosque School, Goodman Youth Leadership Project at the Black Institute, and the McCune Foundation.
+We bring over 130 youth each year to the NM Legislature to speak to their legislators about issues they care about, including securing a safe water and climate future.
+We also focus on advancing good policy on the local, state, federal and international levels.
 The next statewide gathering — Wednesday, Febuary 13, 2019 in Santa Fe.

 Please know that the goal of the program is to engage youth in finding and expressing their own voices on water, climate, land and water issues.
 We ask that each student pick an issue and contact their legislator via letter and, if possible, in person on that issue.
 River Source will share information on some of the issues and legislation but it is ultimately up to the students to chose what they advocate for their water and climate future.